RomanIakovlev/easycodecs/README.md

 This project has started as an attempt to learn how to write generic codec derivation for DynamoDB records.
 However, during implementation I've understood this problem can be generalized, and the project acquired its current scope.
 I personally feel excited about opportunities this approach provides, and I hope others will feel the same.
 However, I'm aware of the [law of the leaky abstractions](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/), and therefore I'm sure further usage of this approach, especially by someone other than me, will uncover its weaknesses.

-Therefore, please use codecs from this project, submit support for new codecs (see [Contributing](./#Contributing)), and share your experience.
+Therefore, please use codecs from this project, submit support for new codecs (see [Contributing](../CONTRIBUTING)), and share your experience.

-##Contributing

-To add support for a new data type, create a new project and implement `PrimitivesExtractor` and `PrimitivesWriter` instances for this new type in it.
-The easiest way to provide all the necessary instances is to implement `Extractors` and `Writers` traits.
-Use existing projects as guidance.

 ##License
 Apache License 2.0